integromat/vscode-apps-sdk/README.md

 - Create empty folders for components
   - Except functions, which are available for limited users only.
 - Ability to navigate from one custom function to another by ctrl-click to function name.
 (Same feature is on the web UI).

+Note: For details see also the extension CHANGELOG.

 ### How to use SDK app local development